Degree Requirements/Audit (DARS)

 The Degree Audit Reporting System (DARS), available through Dal Online, gives you a personalized and current snapshot of where you stand in meeting your degree's requirements.
 It lists your complete and/or incomplete requirements and the courses needed to fulfill each requirement.
 You can also use it to check that courses you are considering taking will meet your requirements using the course cart/planned courses feature.

 - Login to Dal Online and, under Web for Students, click on Degree Audit Reporting System (DARS) then Submit an Audit.

 - Your current program will be the default in the program selection drop-down box.
 Previous programs are also available. * Then click Run Audit.

 - Wait 10 seconds then click view submitted audits.
 (Or click through right away and refresh the next page until the new audit appears.)

 - Double check the date and time to ensure you're opening the audit you just ran then click the program under Vew Link to open the degree audit report.

 - Take time to read through your entire degree audit.
 Yes, it's a lot of text but all of the requirements should be included.

 (You can also find step-by-step instructions in Dal Online HELP.)

-* To change your program within the same degree, Declare your Major/Minor under Admissions in Dal Online.
+* To change your program within the same degree or to add a certificate, Declare your Major/Minor under Admissions in Dal Online.
 To change degrees, Start or Complete an Application under Admissions in Dal Online.
 For more information see Declaring/Changing Your Major.